 - iPhone 7 & iPhone 7 Plus: Simultaneously press and hold the power button and the volume button until the Apple logo appears.

-- iPhone 8, 8 Plus, and X: Press and release the volume up button, press and release volume up button, then press and hold the side button until the Apple logo appears.
+- iPhone 8 and newer: Press and release the volume up button, press and release volume up button, then press and hold the side button until the Apple logo appears.

 Turn On Change With Buttons

 If you’re trying to increase or decrease the ringer volume on your iPhone using the volume buttons, make sure Change with Buttons is turned on.
 If this setting is off, the volume buttons will only adjust the volume for things like music, podcasts, and videos when played through headphones or your iPhone’s speakers.